About the Department.

 Since the campus also falls under the jurisdiction of the Madison Police Department, this department works in close cooperation with the Madison Police concerning certain criminal investigations, traffic accidents or other police matters.
 Under the direction of Chief Darren Dachisen, cooperation between the Madison Police Department and the University is consistently excellent.
 Uniform crime reporting and some criminal investigations are handled by the Madison Police Department.

 The Department of Public Safety strives to serve the Drew community.
 Our headquarters is located in the Pepin Services Building.
 We encourage you to visit anytime.
-For a “snapshot” of calls that our officers respond to, please see the link to the department’s Police Blotter.
+For a “snapshot” of calls that our officers respond to, please visit our Daily Crime & Fire Log.